-We’re going to talk about the first game mode you and your Staging Team will come across: there are 10000 stages in this mode, with related bosses that guard every 50th stage of a serie, and whose strenght will progress with the increasing stage number.
+Let's begin this Crush Them All guide by talking about the first game mode you and your Staging Team will come across: there are 10000 stages in this mode, with related bosses that guard every 50th stage of a serie, and whose strenght will progress with the increasing stage number.

 That's not all!